-- The ARCH and GARCH models have become widely used for financial time series modeling.
-Here, we follow Cowpertwait and Metcalfe (2009) to introduce these models; see also Section 5.4 of Shumway and Stoffer (3rd edition). - An order p autoregressive conditional heteroskedasticity model, known as ARCH(p), has the form where $\epsilon{1:N}$ is white noise and
+- ARCH and GARCH models are widely used for financial time series modeling.
+We follow Cowpertwait and Metcalfe (2009) to introduce these models; see also Section 5.4 of (Shumway and Stoffer, 2017). - ullet An order p autoregressive conditional heteroskedasticity model, known as ARCH(p), has the form where $\epsilon{1:N}$ is white noise and